 Emotional abuse involves exercising control over another person by using emotions to make them feel bad.
 Often times it involves shaming or blaming and it’s the most common in romantic relationships but can also be seen in family settings or amongst coworkers or friends.
 Learn more below.

 Long-term emotional abuse affects someone’s self-worth and self-esteem and can make them believe that it’s their own fault which makes it even harder to break the cycle.

 Signs of emotional abuse

-The obvious scenario for emotional (psychological) abuse occurs in an intimate relationship where the man is the abuser and the woman is the victim.
+The obvious scenario for emotional (psychological) abuse occurs in an intimate relationship where one person is the abuser and the partner is the victim.
 But it also occurs between parents and children, relatives, in friendships and among colleagues.
 Studies have also suggested that men and women abuse each other at similar rates.

 If you’re unsure of the signs or are worried you are being abused, here’s a sample of damaging behaviors:

 - Your deepest secrets are used against you

 - They text you constantly as if they’re checking up on you

 - They don’t accept any responsibility for their actions